BP seeking to build wind farms off Scotland - The Times

-Sustainable BusinessBP seeking to build wind farms off Scotland - The Times

-BP Plc (BP.L) is preparing to bid for the rights to build wind farms off Scotland, The Times reported early on Monday.
+(Reuters) -BP Plc is preparing to bid for the rights to build wind farms off Scotland, The Times reported bit.ly/3t821vv early on Monday.

 BP Chief Executive Officer Bernard Looney told The Times the firm was looking at bidding in the forthcoming Crown Estate Scotland auction to lease the seabed off Scotland for offshore wind projects.